getify/Functional-Light-JS/ch1.md

 Let me share a painful fact, one that I've been trying to swallow the whole time I've worked on this book: it often takes a lot more effort, and sometimes more code, to improve the readability of your code and to minimize or eliminate most of the places where you might write bugs.

-If you're hoping that your FP code refactoring will immediately make your code more graceful, elegant, clever, resiliant, and concise -- that it will come easy in the short term -- that's just not a realistic expectation, at least not at first.
+If you're hoping that your FP code refactoring will quickly make your code more graceful, elegant, clever, resiliant, and concise -- that it will come easy in the short term -- that's just not a realistic expectation, at least not at first.

 FP is a very different way of thinking about how code should be structured, to make the flow of data much more obvious and to help your reader follow your thinking.
 This effort is eminently worthwhile, but it can be an arduous journey, and the code you end up with will not seem more readable until you've spent a lot more time conditioning yourself to FP.

-Also, my experience has been that it sometimes takes multiple attempts at turning a snippet of imperative code into more declarative FP, before I end up with something that's clear enough for me to understand.
-For me, writing FP is more like a process than a binary flip from one paradigm to another.
+Also, my experience has been that it sometimes takes multiple attempts at refactoring a snippet of imperative code into more declarative FP, before I end up with something that's clear enough for me to understand.
+For me, writing FP is more like a slow process than a quick binary flip from one paradigm to another.

-I also apply the "read it later" test to every piece of FP code I write.
-I write it, then leave the code alone for a few hours or a day, then come back and try to read it with fresh eyes.
-Usually, it's confusing as hell, so I tweak it and repeat.
+I also apply the "teach it later" test to every piece of FP code I write.
+I write it, then leave the code alone for a few hours or a day, then come back and try to read it with fresh eyes, and pretend as if I would teach or explain it to someone else.
+Usually, it's confusing as hell the first few passes, so I tweak it and repeat.

-Functional programming has not, for me, been like a single elegant brush stroke on the artist's canvas that leaves the audience in awe.
+Functional programming has not, for me, been like a single elegant brush stroke on an artist's canvas that leaves the audience in awe.
 Rather, it's a painstaking, detailed, sometimes treacherous hack through the weeds of a neglected field.

 But I'm not trying to dampen your spirits.
 I really want you to hack through those weeds.
 I am glad I have.
 I can finally start to see the curve bending upward towards more readability.
 The effort has been worth it.
 It will be for you, too.

 ## Perspective

-We're going to approach FP from the ground up, and uncover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
+We're going to approach FP from the ground up -- it seems to me most other FP texts go the opposite direction, top-down -- and uncover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
 But for the most part we'll stay arms length away from most of the intimidating terminology or mathematical notation that can so easily frustrate learners.

 I believe it's less important what you call something and more important that you understand what it is and how it works.
 That's not to say there's no importance to shared terminology -- it undoubtedly eases communication among seasoned professionals.
 But for the learner, I've found it can be somewhat distracting.